jarsonX/Portfolio/01_Immigration_Analysis/README.md

 Analysis of immigration from Eastern Europe to Canada for 1980 - 2013.

 The main purpose of this project was to practice visualization skills.
-All work was performed in Visual Studio Code.

 **Dataset**: Immigration to Canada from 1980 to 2013 - International migration flows to and from selected countries - The 2015 revision from United Nation's website.